World Rugby Rankings: Current calculation method

 All World Rugby member countries have been given a rating that is in the range of 0 to 100 with the top side achieving a rating of about 90 points.
 The point system is calculated using a 'Points Exchange' system, in which sides receive points from each other on the basis of the match result – whatever one side gains, the other loses.
 The exchanges are based on the match result, the ranking of each team, and the margin of victory, with an allowance for home advantage.
 As the system aims to depict current team strengths, past successes or losses will fade and be superseded by more recent results.
 Thus, it is thought that it will produce an accurate picture depicting the actual current strength and thus rank of the nations.
-The rankings are responsive to results and it is possible to climb to the top from the bottom (and vice versa) in fewer than 20 matches.
+The rankings are responsive to results and it is possible to climb from the bottom to the top (and vice versa) in fewer than 20 matches.
 As all matches are worth a net of 0 points for the two teams combined, there is no particular advantage to playing more matches.
 A rating stays the same until the team plays again.
 Although matches often result in points exchanges, 'predictable' results lead to very minor changes, and may result in no change to either side's rating.